How We Verify Data

 What We Do Not Guarantee

-• Funding availability.
-Programs can close, pause, or run out of budget without advance notice.
+• Funding availability — Programs can close mid-year or exhaust their budget without notice.

-• Final approval.
-Eligibility decisions are made exclusively by the program administrator — not by HeatPumpLocator.
+• Final approval — All eligibility decisions are made by the program administrator, not by this site.